-We spent last week in Maine with my mother and stepfather, John, at our favorite place, the island where we got engaged.
+We spent last week in Maine with my mother and stepfather, John, at our favorite place, the island in Penobscot Bay, Maine.
 The farmhouse overlooks a vast meadow, ocean and islands; in back, the woods and organic garden.
 We walk the meadow trails, play poison-style croquet, cook extravagant feasts, read and knit in the Adirondack chairs.

-This year it was just the four of us.
-We had sun and fog, shady-porch and huddle-by-the-fire weather—all great by me.
+This year we had sun and fog, shady-porch and huddle-by-the-fire weather—all great by me.
 That meadow view, in the changing light, is sublime.
 A sense of slowing down, of profound peace, comes over us here—a slice of an older way of life, internet-free, attuned to the outdoors, and centered on the country kitchen, where we usually have something roasting or simmering.
 All of us convene around sunset hour to pick vegetables, pour cocktails, and fire up the grill.

 My mother and John have a new dog, Magpie, inherited from a dear friend who died recently.
 Our friend, Mary, had rescued Magpie from abusive owners.
 She’s an Australian Cattle Dog mix, with a lovely sleek black head and mottled gray blaze, a gray-roan coat, spotted legs, and feathered tail.
 She’s understandably skittish with new people, but smart and loving, quick to learn tricks, quiet at night and sweetly overjoyed to say good morning.
-Following John’s advice, Philip and I played it cool when we met her—we said hello but didn’t reach to pet her—and within an hour she was sidling over to us for attention, letting us scratch her neck.
+Following John’s advice, I played it cool when meeting her—said hello but didn’t reach to pet her—and within an hour she was sidling over for attention, letting me scratch her neck.
 I imagine it helped that my voice sounds like my mother’s.
 Maybe our doggie-detected scents are similar, too.

 The farmhouse is a square Victorian with dining room (née shed) and workshop-with-loft in back.
 The house was abandoned and bird-infested when my grandfather bought it.
 He hired a local guy to restore it, using stones from the beach to build fireplaces, running power from a generator behind the garden.
 Now Eddie, son of the original caretaker/contractor, looks after the property.
 He composts seaweed and grass clippings for über organic fertilizer.
 A week with that garden is heaven—digging potatoes with those curved mini pitchforks, the vivid, luminous skins of carrots and onions pulled from the dirt, lettuce clipped half an hour before dinner time, peas so sweet you end up eating half of them as you shell.